esrath99/Machine-Learning-Project/README.md

 # Objective
 This project aims to apply machine learning algorithms to predict the risk of heart disease using patient health data.

-# Motivation
+# Problem Statement
 Heart disease remains one of the leading causes of death globally, and effective risk prediction is essential for improving patient outcomes.
 Traditional diagnostic methods can be costly and resource-intensive, limiting access to timely care.
 This project aims to utilize machine learning algorithms to analyze patient health data and identify individuals at a higher risk of developing heart disease.
 By providing accurate risk assessments, this approach can support healthcare professionals in making more informed, data-driven decisions, ultimately enhancing the quality of care and reducing mortality rates.

 # Project Workflow
- **Dataset**: Utilized a public dataset of patient health data, which was preprocessed for model training and testing.
+ **Dataset**: Utilized a public dataset of patient health data with 319,795 rows and 18 columns, which was preprocessed for model training and testing.

  **Feature encoding**: Used label encoding to convert categorical data into numerical format.